SystemsApproach/book/preface.rst

 - We distill the important principles of network design in a series of *Key Takeaways* throughout the book.
-Each takeaway is a concise statement of either a general system design rule or a central networking concept, drawing on the examples presented in the surrounding text.
+Each takeaway is a concise statement of either a general system design rule or a fundamental networking concept, drawing on the examples presented in the surrounding text.
 Pedagogically, these takeaways correspond to the high-level *learning objectives* for the book.